taoyang1122/MutualNet/README.md

 # MutualNet: Adaptive ConvNet via Mutual Learning from Network Width and Resolution [[Arxiv]](https://arxiv.org/abs/1909.12978)
 This work proposes a method to train a network that is executable at dynamic resource constraints (e.g., FLOPs) during runtime.
 The proposed mutual learning scheme for input resolution and network width significantly improves the accuracy-efficiency tradeoffs over [Slimmable Networks](https://github.com/JiahuiYu/slimmable_networks) on various tasks such as image classification, object detection and instance segmentation.
 The method is also promising to serve as a plug-and-play strategy to boost a single network.
-It substantially outperforms the powerful AutoAugment [[1]](http://openaccess.thecvf.com/content_CVPR_2019/html/Cubuk_AutoAugment_Learning_Augmentation_Strategies_From_Data_CVPR_2019_paper.html) in both efficiency (GPU search hours: 15000 vs. 0) and accuracy (ImageNet: 77.6% vs. 78.6%).
+It substantially outperforms the powerful [AutoAugment](http://openaccess.thecvf.com/content_CVPR_2019/html/Cubuk_AutoAugment_Learning_Augmentation_Strategies_From_Data_CVPR_2019_paper.html) in both efficiency (GPU search hours: 15000 vs. 0) and accuracy (ImageNet: 77.6% vs. 78.6%).

 # Install
 - PyTorch 1.0.1, torchvision 0.2.2, Numpy, pyyaml 5.1.